Thomas-Elder/python-machine-learning/progress.md

 I've set up a separate folder for my implementations of things (doing), and this is all I'll commit.

 ## Day 2 Finishing data preprocessing section
+Implemented the preprocessing functions, comments in pre.py are pretty comprehensive about my understanding of things as I was going.

+## Day 3 Linear regression
+Let's get this bread.